 - Presidential Plus for Business

 - MileagePlus Club Card

 - MileagePlus Club Business Card

-These upgrades depend only on your elite status.
+These upgrades on award tickets depend only on your elite status.
 If you are a Premier 1K, you will clear after all Premier 1K passengers on paid tickets, including their companions.
-However, you will still be before any Premier Platinum passengers, regardless of their fare type.
+However, you will still clear before any Premier Platinum passengers, regardless of their fare type.

 The most powerful tools you have in your upgrade arsenal are (1) money and (2) elite status.
 If you are willing to pay cash or use other “currencies” like miles and upgrade instruments, you will have the first chance at an upgrade.
 But if you are put into an upgrade waitlist or rely on a complimentary upgrade, then your status becomes just as important.
 Often the cheapest ticket purchased by someone with top status will clear before more expensive tickets purchased by someone with low or no status.
 Therefore, I recommend that people with gold, silver, or no status should think carefully about which upgrade strategies they use or consider flights that are likely to be less competitive (i.e., more connections or inconvenient times).

 I hope this post provided a good overview of your options.
 If you have more questions about companion upgrades on United Airlines or how to upgrade flights on other Star Alliance partners, please read those posts or send me an email.